NISH-Original/Eclipse_CPSC_427/README.md

 #### `[1] Playability: 5 minutes of non-repetitive gameplay`
 - We added many new features that make the gameplay non-repetitive, including:
-  - A background, new obstacle types, and tree size variants
+  - New obstacle types and tree size variants
   - A partially implemented campfire objective that progresses the level
 	- Multiple weapon types that change the player's combat pattern

 #### `[2] Robustness: Memory management`
-- Our game cleans up
+- Our game cleans up all allocated memory when closed

 #### `[3] Robustness: Handle all user input`
+- Our game only checks for specific keystrokes and user inputs: any inputs apart from those are not registered
+- When tabbed out, the game continues to run normally

 #### `[4] Robustness: Real-time gameplay`
 - We capped the game at 60 FPS to prevent unstable movement and excessive frame spikes.